AzureAD/microsoft-authentication-library-for-go/internal/json/design.md

 Support for json.Marshaler/Unmarshaler allows for us to use non-basic types that must be specially encoded/decoded (like time.Time objects).

-We don't support types that can't custome unmarshal or have AdditionalFields in order to prevent future devs from forgetting that important field and generating bad return values.
+We don't support types that can't customer unmarshal or have AdditionalFields in order to prevent future devs from forgetting that important field and generating bad return values.